Muokkaa

 Facets can help you find what you're looking for, while ensuring that you don't get zero results.
 As a developer, facets let you expose the most useful search criteria for navigating your search index.

-Although it's not strictly required, you should also set the "filterable" attribute so that you can build the necessary filters that back the faceted navigation experience in your search application.
+Although it's not strictly required, it's a best practice to also set the "filterable" attribute so that you can build the necessary filters that back the faceted navigation experience in your search application.

 {